top of page

 Aaaand, we are open for business!
 After several years of discussions and setting up, The Polyamory Foundation is finally up and taking grant requests.
 Thank you for your patience.

 Talk to us.
-Whether your idea is large or small, if you have developed a plan but could use some targeted funds, that's what The Polyamory Foundation is here for.
+Whether your idea is large or small, if you have developed a plan but could use some targeted expense funds, that's what The Polyamory Foundation is here for.

 If you are a nonprofit organization, we can directly fund your work that advances our Statement of Purpose.
 If you're an individual or otherwise not a non-profit there's a bit more paperwork, but we've made it straightforward.